-If you’re taking an extended trip to Southeast Asia, there’s a good chance you’ll pass through Kuala Lumpur as it’s a major hub for several airlines.
+If you’re taking an extended trip to Southeast Asia, there’s a good chance you’ll pass through Kuala Lumpur.

-Regardless as to why you find yourself coming to Kuala Lumpur, this covers the majority of the places to visit in Kuala Lumpur.
+Regardless as to why you find yourself coming to Kuala Lumpur, this post covers various places to visit in Kuala Lumpur.
 Having visited six plus times, I’m getting closer and closer to ticking off all the tourist attractions in Kuala Lumpur.

 To make your life easier, you can click on the bold headings below to jump straight to the relevant category.

 Nature & Green Spaces | Eating In Kuala Lumpur | Kuala Lumpur Museums